getCannaBiz/cannabiz-menu/readme.txt

 With WP Dispensary you are able to easily create an online menu for your patients to browse, and with the commercial add-on's offered, you can allow patients to place orders directly through your website!

-### Auto-creation of Dispensary Menu page
+### Menu page auto-created on Installation

-WP Dispensary version 2.0+ automatically creates a new "Dispensary Menu" page for you, pre-populated with each of the shortcodes that are available, giving you an instant starting point for building your menu.
+When you install and activate WP Dispensary, a new "Menu" page is automatically created for you, pre-populated with the default `[wpd_menu]` shortcode.

 See all shortcode options in the [documentation](https://www.wpdispensary.com/section/shortcodes/)